Edward Olivares Player Props: Royals vs. Tigers

-The Kansas City Royals, including Edward Olivares (.351 batting average in his past 10 games), battle starting pitcher Reese Olson and the Detroit Tigers at Comerica Park, Monday at 6:40 PM ET.
+The Kansas City Royals, including Edward Olivares (.316 batting average in his past 10 games), take on starter Michael Lorenzen and the Detroit Tigers at Comerica Park, Tuesday at 6:40 PM ET.

-In his last game he had a one-hit showing (1-for-5) against the Angels.

 Edward Olivares Game Info & Props vs. the Tigers